AviRahimov/Final_Project_CN/README.md

 The project is organized into three main directories:

 - `res`: This directory houses the plots generated during the analysis, including plots depicting functions of time as functions of packet size, PDF (probability density function) plots, and CCDF (Complementary CDF) plots.
-- `resources`: This directory contains eight CSV files, with four corresponding to filtered packets and four to unfiltered packets.
+- `resources`: This directory contains eight pcapng files and, eight CSV files, with four corresponding to filtered packets and four to unfiltered packets.
 These resources serve as the basis for the analysis.
 - `src`: Within this directory, you'll find four Python files.
-Each file contains code for a different type of plot: the CCDF plot, the PDF plot, and the time as a function of size plot.
+Each file contains code for a different type of plot: the CCDF plot, the PDF plot, and the time as a function of the size plot.

 ## Packet Analysis